nguyensjsu/fa21-202-tomato-town/README.md

 State Pattern

 <h3>Strategy Pattern</h3>
-<br>The Strategy Pattern is used to decide how enemies should be spawned in each level of the game.
+The Strategy Pattern is used to decide how enemies should be spawned in each level of the game.
 This allowed us to set the difficulty of each level.
-Adding additional levels in potential future updates would also be easy as we'd just have to make a new class that implements the pattern.
+Adding additional levels in future updates would also be easy as we'd just have to make a new class that implements the pattern.
 <br><img src="images/strategy-pattern.png" width="500">

 # Asset Credits